vlada-j/AlbumCreator/README.md

 npm install -g album-creator
 ```

-and you can use with 'albumcreator' command
+and you can use with `albumcreator` command

 ```sh
 albumcreator -s my-album-settings.json
 ```

+If you still want to use locally, then use `node_modules/.bin/albumcreator` instead

 ## Usage